 For the last two seasons he has been a co-writer of the successful CBC television series The Romeo Section.

-His most recent novel is The Messenger, published by Delacorte in 2012, which was a finalist for the Arthur Ellis Award for best crime novel of the year.
+His novel The Messenger, published by Delacorte in 2012, was a finalist for the Arthur Ellis Award for best crime novel of the year.
 The Messenger has also been published in China, Serbia, Denmark, Spain, Poland, Israel, and as an audio book.

 In 1990 he won the 12th Annual International Three-Day Novel contest with Wastefall, the story of a man who is marooned for life in a massive garbage dump.

+Stephen was born and raised in Durham, North Carolina.
 He attended Virginia Military Institute from 1964 – 1968 and graduated with a BA in History.
 During his time at VMI he took a special interest in writing.
 He was on the staff of the newspaper, layout editor of the class yearbook, and editor of VMI’s literary magazine.
-He was the recipient of the Col. William Couper Award for Excellence in Publications, and was accepted to the University of British Columbia’s Creative Writing program.
+He was the recipient of the Col. William Couper Award for Excellence in Publications, and was accepted to the UBC’s Creative Writing program.